RistoBIn/international-website/src/pages/solutions/atlantic-salmon-and-seafood.md

       the cage.
 All of this helps to reduce losses and can provide a better survival rate.
 The economic benefits are increased while the environmental impacts are reduced.
-    heading: How is SEALAB Innovating the Aquaculture Industry?
+    heading: How is SEALAB innovating the aquaculture industry?
     subheading: ''
   - content: >-
       There are currently 430 million live salmon in Norwegian cages.
 Machine